French duel: Macron vs Le Pen fight for presidency

 “Our focus is now on the project and the values,” Senator Francois Patriat, a member of Macron’s party, said.
 The strategy consists in being “proud” of what has been done over the past five years, showing “a bit of humility,” and “above all, some fighting spirit,” he said.

 Macron will use the next days to “go in the field,” he said.
-Visits to several French regions have been scheduled this week.
 Prior to Sunday’s first round, Macron was absent from most of the electoral campaign as he spent most of his time focusing on diplomatic efforts over the war in Ukraine.

 Le Pen’s camp, meanwhile, is hoping to capitalize on anger at Macron over policies seen as favoring the rich.